cwj22/cwj22.github.io/service.md

     </div>
 </div>

-SIG at University of California, Berkeley, provides academically advanced students with an exciting and challenging educational experience at one of the nation's top public universities.
+<i> Summer Institute for the Gifted (SIG) at University of California, Berkeley, provides academically advanced students with an exciting and challenging educational experience at one of the nation's top public universities. </i>

 - Instructed two intensive, hands on courses for gifted students (each class was 3hrs/day for 3 weeks)